semaphoreci/artifact/README.md

 Artifact stores:

-- **Project** - static, one per project
+- **Project** - one per project
-- **Workflow** - dynamic, nasted under current workflow
+- **Workflow** - nasted under current workflow
-- **Job** - dynamic, nasted under current job
+- **Job** - nasted under current job

 ### Project level

 **Use-case** - Storing final deliverables

-This is static level.
 It's an artifact store that is per project and it's possible to simply upload/download files and directories from this level from every job from any workflow and pipeline.
 Here is an example how you can interect with project level store from any job in your pipeline or from your local development environemnt.

 From any jobs running on Semaphore: